Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 After her father’s sudden death, Fiona’s mother goes into a deep depression for three years, basically leaving the young children to fend for themselves.

 The four Skinner siblings’ lives forever changed during this period which they refer to as “The Pause.”
-They emerge closer than ever, but that period of time changes each one of them, with consequences following them throughout the rest of their lives.
+They emerge closer than ever, but that time changes each one of them, with consequences following them throughout the rest of their lives.

 I found this to be a solid piece of literary fiction, that just missed the mark from being classified as great.